dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 Make sure that the states for UI elements are not dependend on the last state it was left at in the editor.
 A designer might not know that for the correct work of the game this, that and that elements on the canvas should be turned on and those other twenty-five turned off.
 This situation is prone to human error, because even a programmer himself, given big enough number of elements can forget what should be in which state.
 This practice leads to unnecessary bugs and a lot of time lost.

 20.  **Your product can't end up being bad if you have perfected every step** </br>
-Just think about creating a great product won't necesseraly bri
+Just think about creating a great product won't necesseraly bring you there.
+Try increasing quality of every part, every step of your project and only then you can expec
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4NzAwOCwtMTM3NjE4MjIzNCwtODcyOD
+eyJoaXN0b3J5IjpbMTg1MzQxNDE2MiwtMTM3NjE4MjIzNCwtOD
-c5NTgwLC0zMDcyNDc0MTAsLTE5NTE1MjE1NzQsLTIwNjQzODk0
+cyODc5NTgwLC0zMDcyNDc0MTAsLTE5NTE1MjE1NzQsLTIwNjQz
-MTMsLTg2MDM4MzI5MiwtMTkwMTM2ODUyLDEwMDk4Njg4MDAsLT
+ODk0MTMsLTg2MDM4MzI5MiwtMTkwMTM2ODUyLDEwMDk4Njg4MD
-YzNzE4MTExNiwyMDY1OTgzMDQyLC00NzM1NTkzMTUsMjQ1MTc2
+AsLTYzNzE4MTExNiwyMDY1OTgzMDQyLC00NzM1NTkzMTUsMjQ1
-OTU2LDIwMjg1MTc4OTUsMjA1MjgwMzM2LC02NjQ0MDczNDcsMj
+MTc2OTU2LDIwMjg1MTc4OTUsMjA1MjgwMzM2LC02NjQ0MDczND
-AyNzUxMDMxOCw4MTM0NzkwNTYsMjEyMzYwMzEyMywxMDQ1OTU3
+csMjAyNzUxMDMxOCw4MTM0NzkwNTYsMjEyMzYwMzEyMywxMDQ1
-ODY5XX0=
+OTU3ODY5XX0=
 -->